bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 ## Five Solas

 ### Sola Gratia (grace alone)
-Salvation is by grace alone: ”For ==by grace== you have been saved through faith.
+Salvation is by grace alone: ”For <mark>by grace</mark> you have been saved through faith.
 And this is not your own doing; it is the gift of God,” (Ephesians 2:8) Grace means undeserved favor of God.

 ### Sola Fide (faith alone)
-Salvation is through faith alone: ”For by grace you have been saved ==through faith.== And this is not your own doing; it is the gift of God,” (Ephesians 2:8)
+Salvation is through faith alone: ”For by grace you have been saved <mark>through faith.</mark> And this is not your own doing; it is the gift of God,” (Ephesians 2:8)

 ### Solus Christus (Christ alone)
 Salvation is through Christ alone: “Jesus said to him, “I am the way, and the truth, and the life.
-No one comes to the Father ==except through me==.“ (John 14:6)
+No one comes to the Father <mark>except through me</mark>.“ (John 14:6)

 ### Sola Scriptura (scripture alone)
-Salvation is according to the Scripture alone: “I have applied all these things to myself and Apollos for your benefit, brothers, that you may learn by us ==not to go beyond what is written,== that none of you may be puffed up in favor of one against another.”
+Salvation is according to the Scripture alone: “I have applied all these things to myself and Apollos for your benefit, brothers, that you may learn by us <mark>not to go beyond what is written,</mark> that none of you may be puffed up in favor of one against another.”
 (1 Corinthians 4:6)

 ### Soli Deo Gloria (glory of God alone)
-Salvation is to the glory of God alone: “not a result of works, so that ==no one may boast==.”
+Salvation is to the glory of God alone: “not a result of works, so that <mark>no one may boast</mark>.”
 (Ephesians 2:9)

 ## Calvinism